muressan/rabbitManager/README.md

 	Add a new script file to automated the debian package creation process.
 	Add a docker-compose to up a container rabbitMQ to test the script.
         Add new backup parameter to download messages with headers.
 This is useful to get more informations about the message, like erros.
+	Put a flow diagram in this documentation (using mermaid) that shows the flow of script options